Like most humans, I only make totally rational decisions 100% of the time.

 You know.
 Like you do.

 Now, in my defense, I’ve lived in the Netherlands for over two years now, and I had yet to visit the beach even once.
-In fact, though I’d hopped in or on my fair share of planes, trains, and automobiles in the past couple of years, I hadn’t been to the sea at all since Barcelona, in September 2014 — just before we moved to Dedemsvaart.
+In fact, though I’d hopped in or on my fair share of planes, trains, and automobiles in the past couple of years, I hadn’t been to the sea at all since Barcelona, in September 2014 — before we’d even moved here.

 I don’t want this to come off whiny.
 After all, I grew up thousands of miles from the coast, and currently live in a country where it’s genuinely surprising for the temperature to go above 20C.
 The beach is not, and has never been, part of my everyday life.

 But maybe it helps explain why — even as the snow fell and the day dawned to a crisp -3 Celsius — we remained determined to head to Scheveningen, in Den Haag (the Dutch name for “the Hague”).
 We had a mission, and we would not be deterred by winter happening in February.
 What kind of people would that make us?

 We caught the train in nearby Ommen (there’s no train station in Dedemsvaart, lest we get carried away with such cosmopolitan luxuries).
 Luckily, Ommen’s station has a parking lot that’s rarely full.
 Unluckily, it was freezing.
 That has nothing to do with catching the train, I just wanted to make sure you didn’t forget.
 It’s kind of the theme here.

 We switched trains in Zwolle and from there, took a two-hour ride to Den Haag.
 The Netherlands isn’t exactly renowned for its scenery, but I always enjoy riding the train through the country.
 It’s one of the only modes of transport I can take without headaches or dizziness, and it always feels a bit like an adventure.
 Plus there’s wi-fi; and after four years in NZ and Australia, I can’t help but get excited about free wi-fi in public.
 It’s basically a reflex at this point.